kerondwarf55/notes/README.md

 # 2023-12-14
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling your code to identify bottlenecks.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and wasted time.
+It's important to first write code that is correct and understandable, and only optimize when profiling has identified performance bottlenecks.